kej715/DtCyber/NOS1.3/README.md

 it will display a page showing the RJE hosts served by the web service, and this will include the NOS 1.3 system.
-It will also indicate that it can provide access to the [NOS 2.8.7](../NOS2.8.7) system.
-However, both the NOS 1.3 and the NOS 2.8.7 system must be running concurrently (see [Remote Batch Networking(#rbn), below) in order for you to be able to select both successfully.
+It will also indicate that it can provide access to the [NOS 2.8.7](../NOS2.8.7) and [KRONOS 2.1](../KRONOS2.1) systems.
+However, all of these systems must be running concurrently (see [Remote Batch Networking(#rbn), below) in order for you to be able to select all of them successfully.

-When you click on the link associated with either of these systems, a browser-based RJE station emulator will launch, and you will be presented with its console window.
+When you click on the link associated with any of these systems, a browser-based RJE station emulator will launch, and you will be presented with its console window.
 The console window displays operator messages sent by the RJE host to the RJE station.
 It also enables you to enter station operator commands to send to the host, and it